 What is considered a pre-existing condition for health insurance?

-A pre-existing condition is any condition that you have had symptoms or sought advice or treatment for in the past.
+A pre-existing condition is any disease, illness or injury you have had symptoms or sought advice or treatment for in the past.
 However, health insurance providers only pay particular interest in conditions for which you have had symptoms or sought advice or treatment within the last 5 years and we explain more in the following section.

 Can I get health insurance with a pre-existing condition?

-The simple answer is yes, you can get a health insurance policy even if you have had sought treatment or advice for a pre-existing medical condition in the past.
+The simple answer is yes, you can get a health insurance policy even if you have sought medication, treatment or advice for a pre-existing medical condition in the past.

 Below is a list of common questions we see relating to pre-existing medical conditions and health insurance.
 Click on the links to read the articles in more detail: